mehulagg/gitlab/doc/topics/autodevops/stages.md

 ## Auto Deploy

-This is an optional step, since many projects don't have a Kubernetes cluster available.
+This is an optional step.
 If the [requirements](requirements.md) are not met, the job is skipped.

 After a branch or merge request is merged into the project's default branch (usually `master`), Auto Deploy deploys the application to a `production` environment in